is a sacred night in the Tantric calendar

 who guide us on the path of wisdom.”

-The Full Moon of July (5th July) is known to the Tantrics as Guru Purnima, ‘The Celebration of the Teacher’, and it has been reserved since aeons to give honour not only to the personalities of one’s teachers, but also to the principle of devotion and effort that the teacher represents ( at the end of this email you will find a reference to the myth of Shiva and his devoted disciples).
+The Full Moon of July is known to the Tantrics as Guru Purnima, ‘The Celebration of the Teacher’, and it has been reserved since aeons to give honour not only to the personalities of one’s teachers, but also to the principle of devotion and effort that the teacher represents.

 The Guru is the inner quality that we all possess.
 The quality of attention to detail and unwavering voyage into the depths of a single subject.